roberttrimble/CS480_Trimble/computer-graphics/PA7/README.md

 Zach Cooper

 ## Building and Running
-The following project was tested on both Mac and NoMachine in the ECC lab.
+The following project was tested on NoMachine in the ECC lab.
 To build this project, simply go into the computer-graphics/PA7 directory, and enter the following command lines.

 ```bash